Ojibwe religion: Mythology, cosmogony, and cosmology

 The traditional Ojibwe cosmogony is a version of the Earth diver narrative.
 Among the Ojibwe, this cosmogonical story exists in various different forms although with some common features.
 These stories typically maintain that there were once the Aadizookaanag ('original people') who went naked and did nothing; Kitche Manitou then sent them a messenger to teach them various things.
-In some versions this messenger is Nanabush, although in others he came later.
-Nanabush then went hunting with the wolves, one of whom was his grandson Chibiabos.
-After water serpent manitouk killed Chibiabos, Nanabush slayed the head serpent.
+In some versions this messenger is Nanabush, although in other variants he arrived later.
+Nanabush then went hunting with the wolves, one of whom was his grandson, Chibiabos.
+After water serpent manitouk killed Chibiabos, Nanabush slaughtered the head serpent.
 They pursued him, seeking vengeance, and so he climbed atop a tall tree on a mountain.
 They flooded the Earth to reach him; Nanabush then sent a muskrat to dive to the bottom, collecting soil, from which Nanabush formed a new Earth.
-Some modern Ojibwe regard this cosmogony as a literal account of their history; they reject archaeological and genetic evidence indicating that Native Americans descend from prehistoric Asian migrants.
+Some modern Ojibwe regard this cosmogony as a literal account of history; they reject archaeological and genetic evidence indicating that Native Americans descend from prehistoric Asian migrants.

-In accordance with this myth, traditional Ojibwe cosmology holds that the world of humans is an island surrounded by water.
-This island was formed by Nanabush and the earth divers after a great deluge.
+In accordance with this myth, traditional Ojibwe cosmology maintains that the world of humans is an island surrounded by water.
 Ojibwe cosmology also includes belief in a multilevel cosmos with different layers ruled by different manitouk.
-The hierarchy of these layers nevertheless varies among different Ojibwe religionists.
+The hierarchy of these layers nevertheless varies among different Ojibwe.
 Above humanity's realm is that of the thunderbirds.
 Beneath the Earth is an underworld where the dead ultimately go.
 In some accounts, the underworld or a certain layer of it are the reverse of the Earth.
-This cosmology is marked by the four directions which are the abodes of the winds and their tutelary spirits, the thunderbird manitouk.
+This cosmology is marked by the four directions which are the abodes of the winds and the animikeek.
 Each quarter has its own colour: east is yellow, south is red, west is black, and north is white.
 The directions, and especially the four cardinal points, are highly meaningful in Ojibwe cosmology.